 Letters of Recommendation

-Writing letters of recommendation, at the moment exclusively for students, is a new responsibility for me, and it is one of the central duties of my profession.
+Writing letters of recommendation is a relatively new responsibility for me, and it is one of the central duties of my profession.
 When requesting a letter of recommendation from me, please consider the fact that unlike more senior mathematicians who have done this hundreds of times, I am new to this game, and, following Ravi's advice, it is in your best interest to make my job as easy as possible.

-- If you are applying for an industry job, what aspects of your being should I be address in this letter?
+If you are applying for an industry job, what aspects of your being should I address?

-copies of any papers or theses you have written.
+copies of any papers or theses you have written, or working links.

 If your letter has not been submitted within 24 hours of a deadline, please send me a reminder.
 Also, sometimes graduate school applications do not request letters from recommenders until the applicant has submitted the application.
 Do not put me in a situation where being away from email for 24 hours will make me miss a deadline.
 Corollary: The problem does not arise if you submit your application more than 24 hours before the deadline.